 Basis of Accounting - The accompanying consolidated financial statements are prepared in accordance with U.S. generally accepted accounting principles ("GAAP").
 The consolidated financial statements include the accounts of Newcastle and its consolidated subsidiaries.
 All significant intercompany transactions and balances have been eliminated.
-Newcastle consolidates those entities in which it has an investment of 50% or more and has control over significant operating, financial and investing decisions of the entity.
-Financial Accounting Standards Board Interpretation ("FIN") No. 46R "Consolidation of Variable Interest Entities" clarified the methodology for determining whether an entity is a variable interest entity ("VIE") and the methodology for assessing who is the primary beneficiary of a VIE.
+Newcastle consolidates those entities in which it has an investment of 50% or more and has control over significant operating, financial and investing decisions of the entity as well as those entities deemed to be variable interest entities ("VIEs") in which Newcastle is determined to be the primary beneficiary.
 VIEs are defined as entities in which equity investors do not have the characteristics of a controlling financial interest or do not have sufficient equity at risk for the entity to finance its activities without additional subordinated financial support from other parties.
 A VIE is required to be consolidated by its primary beneficiary, and only its primary beneficiary, which is defined as the party who will absorb a majority of the VIE's expected losses or receive a majority of the expected residual returns as a result of holding variable interests.
-Newcastle's CBO subsidiaries (Note 3 and 8) are special purpose entities which are considered VIEs of which Newcastle is the primary beneficiary.
+Newcastle's CDO subsidiaries (Note 3 and 8) and our manufactured housing loan financing structures are special purpose entities which are considered VIEs of which Newcastle is the primary beneficiary.
 Therefore, the debt issued by such entities is considered a non-recourse secured borrowing of Newcastle.
-In addition, the trust preferred subsidiary (Note 8) is considered a VIE of which Newcastle is not the primary beneficiary.
-The subprime securitization trusts (Note 5) are exempt from consolidation as VIEs since they are qualified special purpose entities.
+The subprime securitization trusts (Note 5) are exempt from consolidation as VIEs through December 31, 2009 since they are qualified special purpose entities.

 For entities over which Newcastle exercises significant influence, but which do not meet the requirements for consolidation, Newcastle uses the equity method of accounting whereby it records its share of the underlying income of such entities.
-Newcastle owns an equity method investment in two limited liability companies (Note 3) which are investment companies and therefore maintain their financial records on a fair value basis.
-Newcastle has retained such accounting relative to its investments in such companies pursuant to the Emerging Issues Task Force ("EITF") Issue No. 85-12 "Retention of Specialized Accounting for Investments in Consolidation."
-In addition, Newcastle owns an equity method investment in an entity which issued trust preferred securities (Note 8).
+Newcastle owns an equity method investment in a limited liability company (Note 3) which is an investment company and therefore maintains its financial records on a fair value basis.
+Newcastle has retained such accounting relative to its investment in this company.